Hatfield Chase: Development

-The Land Drainage Act 1930 changed the administrative bodies responsible for drainage, and the Corporation effectively became an Internal Drainage Board.
-In 1941, the Corporation ceased to be, and its powers and responsibilities were split between the Trent River Catchment Board and the River Ouse (Yorkshire) Catchment Board.
-Despite this change, the management of the area continued much as before, with official records stating that the Catchment Board acted as the Corporation of the Level of Hatfield Chase, even though it no longer existed legally.
+The Land Drainage Act 1930 changed the administrative bodies responsible for drainage, and the corporation effectively became an Internal Drainage Board.
+The River Ouse (Yorks.) and the River Trent Catchment Boards (Transfer of Powers of Corporation of Level of Hatfield Chase) Order 1941, the corporation ceased to be, and its powers and responsibilities were split between the Trent River Catchment Board and the River Ouse (Yorkshire) Catchment Board.
+Despite this change, the management of the area continued much as before, with official records stating that the catchment board acted as the Corporation of the Level of Hatfield Chase, even though it no longer existed legally.
 This continued with the renaming of the Trent River Catchment Board to the Trent River Board, and then the Trent River Authority, which finally became part of the Severn Trent Water Authority in 1974.
-In an unusual move, the Corporation of the Level of Hatfield Chase was re-constituted in 1987, by an order of the Ministry of Agriculture, Fisheries and Food.
-The order cited the powers of the 1813 and 1862 Acts and transferred the property and responsibilities for drainage of the area from Severn Trent to the Corporation.
+In an unusual move, the Corporation of the Level of Hatfield Chase was re-constituted in 1987, by an order of the Ministry of Agriculture, Fisheries and Food (United Kingdom)|Ministry of Agriculture, Fisheries and Food, the Severn-Trent Water Authority (Reconstitution of the Corporation of the Level of Hatfield Chase) Order 1987 (SI 1987/1928).
+The order cited the powers of the 1813 and 1862 acts and transferred the property and responsibilities for drainage of the area from Severn Trent to the corporation.

 Upgrading of the pumping stations continued.
 The steam engines at Bull Hassocks were replaced by a single Ruston 300 hp diesel engine with a 36 in Gwynnes pump in 1940, to be supplemented by two more similar units in 1941.
 By 1988 two electric pumps had been installed, and the station could discharge 330 tons per minute (485 Mld).
 At Dirtness, the single electric pump was supplemented by two more in 1951, rated at 105 bhp and each capable of moving 110 tons per minute (161 Mld).